Counsel To Real Estate Managers and Landlords

 We are known for representing clients in extremely difficult landlord-tenant cases.
 For example, we successfully represented two Boston area landlords and one southeast of Boston against the “Cat Lady,” Heidi Erickson.

 Our fees are sometimes flat fees depending on the volume and general type of evictions we undertake.
-However, Ward & Associates also works on an hourly rate depending on the client’s needs and our assessment of the overall situation.
+However, Ward & Associates, Counselors at Law, PC also works on an hourly rate depending on the client’s needs and our assessment of the overall situation.

 Please contact us to discuss any landlord-tenant problems you may have.